-The paragraphing in the Geneva Bible (the first direct English translation from the Hebrew of the Prophets) and in the King James Version of Jeremiah 37 differs from that found in both the Hebrew Masoretic Text and the Joseph Smith Translation.
+The paragraphing of the Geneva Bible, which is the first direct English translation of the Prophets from the Hebrew, and of the King James Version of Jeremiah 37 differs from that found in the Hebrew Masoretic Text--and in the Joseph Smith Translation.
 In the KJV verse 16 begins a new paragraph; in Hebrew manuscripts verse 16 ends one paragraph and verse 17 begins another:

 15 Wherefore the princes were wroth with Jeremiah, and smote him, and put him in prison in the house of Jonathan the scribe: for they had made that the prison.

 16 ¶When Jeremiah was entered into the dungeon, and into the cabins, and Jeremiah had remained there many days;

 17 Then Zedekiah the king sent, and took him out: and the king asked him secretly in his house, and said, Is there any word from the Lord?
 And Jeremiah said, There is: for, said he, thou shalt be delivered into the hand of the king of Babylon.

 The KJV closely follows the Geneva Bible (The Geneva Bible: a Facsimile of the 1560 Edition, 2007):